Updated on June 10th, 2022

 15 minute read.

-Let me take you back two years ago.
+Let me take you back to a few years ago.
 In 2015, my wife, daughter, and I were invited to attend the annual scholarship award ceremony at the local high school.
 My daughter was about to graduate, and we knew she had been chosen to win something, but we didn’t know what or how much.

 I remember having a feeling of such dread walking in there, and not knowing whether my daughter would receive anything that made a significant difference to her college bill or not.
 Whatever happened, we didn’t want to walk out of there disappointed.